georzaza/go-ethereum-v0.7.10_official/README.md

 The code can alternatively be explored through:
 https://pkg.go.dev/github.com/georzaza/go-ethereum-v0.7.10_official

 Please note that both this repository and the above link contain the official code
-along with <b>comments that I've written on in order to help myself get through
+along with <b>comments that I've written in order to help myself get through with
-with this project</b>.
+this project</b>.
 The original codebase contained very-very limited comment sections.

 Any inner links in this file point just below the definition/signature of
 a data structure/function.
 Remember to scroll up just a bit after clicking